seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Breath, then, and to it again: the amazed French
 Are quite distract with gazing on the crows;
 And, were our quivers full of shafts again,
-Your grace should see a glorious day of this:—
+Your grace should see a glorious day of this:--
 O, for more arrows, Lord; that's our want.

 **PRINCE EDWARD**